Layered Chocolate Peanut Butter Fudge

 This recipe is basically my tried and true no-fail fudge with a twist.
 I made a half batch of the traditional version with marshmallow creme and chocolate chips, then topped that with a batch using a half-cup of peanut butter instead of chocolate.

 - I always use a candy thermometer to ensure that the sugar melts properly, although using marshmallow creme does prevent sugar from recrystallizing.
-The mixture should reach a temperature of 234 degrees.
+PRO-Tip: The mixture should reach a temperature of 234 degrees.

-- If you make your layered chocolate peanut butter fudge without a thermometer, just make sure your candy is at a rolling boil for 4 full minutes and you should be fine.
+- PRO-Tip: If you make your layered chocolate peanut butter fudge without a thermometer, just make sure your candy is at a rolling boil for 4 full minutes and you should be fine.

 - I like using an offset spatula to spread each layer evenly in the pan.
+But spread quickly, then don’t shake or move the pan until the fudge sets so you have a smooth top surface.

 - Lining the pan with non-stick foil allows you to remove the whole batch to a cutting board once cooled.
 It’s much easier to slice when out of the pan.

 - Store your easy peanut butter fudge in an airtight tin to keep it fresh longer.
+It should keep well for 2-3 weeks.

 - 3 cups sugar, divided